Sahelanth/Wordchomp/README.md

 # Wordchomp
-Text predictor.
-Capstone for the Johns Hopkins data sci certification on Coursera.
+Text predictor, capstone for the Johns Hopkins data sci certification on Coursera.
+Presentation on how it works [here](https://sahelanth.shinyapps.io/Wordchomp/).